flipkart-incubator/Krystal/vajram/README.md

    clients - If
-   tomorrow a new API with the same functional semantics, but a different batching strategy is written, we can just change the input modulator for the Vajram and keep the client contracts and code untouched.
+   tomorrow a new API with the same functional semantics, but a different batching strategy is written, we can just change the input batcher for the Vajram and keep the client contracts and code untouched.
 2. Decouples clients from each other - Not keeping clients of your API independent can have significant negative consequences for evolvability and maintainability of their code.
 If the programming model doesn't